-In the event a hearing is requested, the hearing, hearing procedures, the student's rights and any appeals or judicial review permitted by law shall be governed by the applicable provisions of the Nebraska Student Discipline Act (Neb.
-Rev. Stat. \S 79-254 to 79-294).
-The school district will provide parents with copies of the relevant statutes upon request.
+In the event a hearing is requested, the hearing, hearing procedures, the student's rights and any appeals or judicial review permitted by law shall be governed by the applicable provisions of the Nebraska Student Discipline Act (NEB.
+REV. STAT. § 79-254 to 79-294).